chinmaybandapalli/chinmaybandapalli.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electrical Engineering, Georgia Institute of Technology, May 2027
+B.S. in Electrical Engineering, Georgia Institute of Technology, May 2027

 Relevant Coursework
 ======
-Digital Design: Design and implementation of digital systems on FPGAs; CAD tools (Quartus), project design methodologies, and digital logic synthesis; assembly language programming
+* Digital Design: Design and implementation of digital systems on FPGAs; CAD tools (Quartus), project design methodologies, and digital logic synthesis; assembly language programming
-Circuit Analysis: Basic concepts of DC and AC circuit theory and analysis; first-order and second-order circuit analysis; sinusoidal steady state analysis and the phasor domain
+* Circuit Analysis: Basic concepts of DC and AC circuit theory and analysis; first-order and second-order circuit analysis; sinusoidal steady state analysis and the phasor domain
-C/Assembly: Creation of complex execution and storage mechanisms; instruction set architecture and RISC-V; software design using the high-level programming language C; Programming design projects.
+* HW/SW Systems: Creation of complex execution and storage mechanisms; instruction set architecture and RISC-V; software design using the high-level programming language C; Programming design projects.

 Work Experience